Azure-Samples/azure-search-openai-demo/README.md

 * **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
 * **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).
 If your access request to Azure OpenAI service doesn't match the [acceptance criteria](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext), you can use [OpenAI public API](https://platform.openai.com/docs/api-reference/introduction) instead.
 Learn [how to switch to an OpenAI instance](#switching-from-an-azure-openai-endpoint-to-an-openai-instance).
 * **Azure account permissions**:
+  * Your Azure Account must have [Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) access granted to an Azure subscription.
+  * If deploying to an existing resource group(s), your Azure account must have [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access granted to the existing resource group(s).
-  * Your Azure account must have [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access granted to an existing resource group.
+  * If deploying to a new resource group, your Azure account must have [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) access granted to an Azure subscription to create the new resource group.

 ## Azure deployment